Linhkobe/french-age-predictor/README.md

 - Streamlit : deployed via streamlit for live demo

 ## 4. Data & Model architecture
-- Dataset : used only two variables ("preusuel" - first year as explanatory variable and "annais" - birth year as response variable)
+- Dataset : used only two variables ("preusuel" - first name as explanatory variable and "annais" - birth year as response variable)
 - Preprocessing : custom tokenizer for character-level name encoding and a MinMaxScaler for target year normalization
 - Model with layers
    + Embedding Layer